gustaphe/Circuits.jl/README.md

 resistor experiences a voltage drop of ``V₀``, and the rest of the components none (as expected for DC voltage). `voltageDivision(n,1im) ==  [0.97 - 0.16im, 0.081 + 0.48im, [-0.054 - 0.32im, -0.054 - 0.32im]]` (so at ``1`` frequency
-unit, those are the respective responses in each component)
+unit, those are the respective responses in each component).

 Current division works the same: `currentDivision(n) == [1, 1, [0.0, NaN]]`
 (the NaN is from an `Inf/Inf`, a good symbolic package will probably fix this,